 It's important to start your essay with a catching phrase or statement that can capture the reader’s attention and hook him in.
 This is very important because your first sentence leaves a deep impression on the reader.
 It can determine whether he will read more or not.
 To do this you need to start with something memorable and striking.
 Starting with statistics, a powerful quotation, an anecdote, or a question can be a good hook.

-Write the Main Body
+Write the Body Paragraphs

 After the introduction, it is time to write your main body.
 Follow your outline and don’t deviate too much.
 In this way, your essay will remain organized and continuous.